 - This will restart your PC, scan your PC for problems like missing or damaged system files and fix problems with files that are required to boot the operating system.

 Repair master boot record

-Startup repair fails to fix the problem and windows 11 won’t boot normally.
-You need to look at Master Boot Record (MBR) file and repair it by running the following commands.
+Startup repair fails to fix the problem and Windows 11 won’t boot normally.
+You need to look at the Master Boot Record (MBR) file and repair it by running the following commands.

 Again access advanced options and click on the command prompt.
 Now run the following commands.